Senate’s Trumpcare Bill Still Disliked by Pretty Much Everyone

 “The bill that the Senate unveiled today was crafted without the benefit of groups like pediatricians weighing in with what children need,” said Dr. Fernando Stein, president of the AAP.
 “The result is that the bill would tear down the progress we’ve made by achieving health insurance coverage for 95 percent of America’s children.”

 The bill is a mixed bag for health insurance companies.
-As Vox notes, there are some big up sides for insurers:
+As Vox notes, there are some big upsides for insurers:

 It repeals Obamacare’s tax on health plans, a $144 billion tax cut over 10 years, per an analysis of the House bill.
 It provides $50 billion in federal funding in the short term to shore up the private insurance market and $62 billion over the longer term for state programs that help stabilize their insurance markets.

 However, there’s no insurance mandate, which could lead to young, healthy people going without coverage, and the huge cuts to Medicaid could be devastating to certain insurers.
-“These numbers are staggering,” Pamela Morris, chief executive of CareSource, a Medicaid-focused insurer, told the Wall Street Journal.
+“These numbers are staggering,” Pamela Morris, chief executive of CareSource, a Medicaid-focused insurer, told The Wall Street Journal.

 Those Who Like the Senate Health Bill